Francesco Melzi: Relationship with Leonardo da Vinci

 From the time Melzi became an apprentice at da Vinci's workshop, his life largely revolved around his master's.
 Leonardo took an immediate liking to Francesco when he met him as an adolescent at his house in Milan, and took Francesco under his wing as an apprentice.
-Francesco became like a son to his master, and Leonardo like a father, and followed him up until his death in 1519.
+Francesco became like a son to Leonardo, and followed him up until his death in 1519.
 Francesco quickly became aware of his master's loneliness, seeing past his legendary fame and genius, and felt impelled to care for him, essentially devoting his whole life to him.
 Leonardo's second Milanese period, when he resided with the Melzi family, is by some considered his most creative years in art and canal engineering.
 This is the time when he created the engineering plans for the Martesana Canal, which was completed and is still in use.

-Because the two were so close, lived together, and cared for each other so deeply, there have been theories that Leonardo and Melzi engaged in romantic, homosexual relations.
+Due to the closeness of Melzi's relationship with Leonardo, some theorize that it may have been romantic or sexual in nature.
 However, these theories have been debated, with some stating their relationship never extended past platonic or familial affection.
-However, it does seem plausible, based on Leonardo's past: There have been no accounts of Leonardo having sexual or romantic relations of any kind with a woman, and he was also charged with homosexual acts that were at the time forbidden during his apprenticeship with Verrocchio, however was acquitted.
+However, it does seem plausible, based on Leonardo's past: There have been no accounts of Leonardo having sexual or romantic relations of any kind, and he was also accused of homosexual acts that were at the time forbidden during his apprenticeship with Verrocchio, however was acquitted.

 Melzi also influenced his master's religious beliefs.
 As a man of science, Leonardo was not particularly religious.
 In Giorgio Vasari's first edition of Lives of the Artists he accused the polymath of having heretical beliefs, however in his second edition revised this statement, and states that he "earnestly resolved to learn about the doctrines of the Catholic faith and the good and holy Christian religion".
 Although Francesco may have overstated his master's devotion to Christianity, towards the end of his life it is true that Leonardo was a firm believer, and that his apprentice influenced him greatly – they spent much time together and Francesco was a very devoted Christian.

 The only people at Leonardo's deathbed were Melzi and members of the clergy: The vicar of the church of St. Denis at Amboise, two Franciscan friars, and two priests.
 Because Francesco was the only person resembling family at Leonardo's deathbed, he was the one who notified Leonardo's brothers of his death.
 He described in his letter Leonardo's love for his pupils as "sviscerato e ardentissimo amore", ["uncontrolled and passionate love"].